stangri/docs.openwrt.melmac.net/pbr/README.md

   option dest_addr 'emby.media app.emby.media tv.emby.media'
 ```

-#### Ignore Target
+#### 8.4.6. <a name='IgnoreTarget'></a><a name='ignore-target'></a>Ignore Target

 The service allows you to set an interface for a specific policy to `ignore` to skip futher processing of matched traffic.
-This option needs to be explicitly enabled for use in WebUI, check [Service Configuration Settings](#service-configuration-settings) for details.
+This option needs to be explicitly enabled for use in WebUI, check [Service Configuration Settings](#ServiceConfigurationSettings) for details.
 Some use cases are listed below.

 ##### Ignore Requests